inga-lovinde/TrustPilotChallenge/README.md

 WhiteRabbit.exe < wordlist
 ```

-**Note that this code only works correctly on big-endian x64 systems, due to heavy optimizations of MD5 computation!**
+**Note that this code only works correctly on little-endian x64 systems, due to heavy optimizations of MD5 computation!**

 Performance
 ===========